jsim2010/partite/CONTRACT.md

 1) A developer may create a proposal that contains a task from the tasklist.

 An executor shall perform the inspection on the product with the patch applied.
-If the inspection passes, the executorshall certify the submission, which applies the patch to the product to create a new version.
+If the inspection passes, the executor shall certify the submission, which applies the patch to the product to create a new version.
 Otherwise, the executor shall reject the submission, which appends a defect to the task and deletes the submission (leaving the task).

 APPENDIX